matrix-org/matrix.org/partials/sdks/bot.md

-Bot SDKs are used to develop bots no humans will interact with.
-They handle all the Matrix heavy lifting so the developer can focus on what the bot is actually useful for.
+Bot SDKs handle the Matrix heavy lifting for automated accounts nobody talks to directly, leaving you free to focus on what the bot actually does.